-International Adoptions: The timeframe for international adoption will be determined mostly by which country a family decides to adopt from.
-Most international adoptions take approximately one to two year to complete, with some countries taking longer.
-An international agency should be able to provide information regarding a time frame for each country’s current process.
+International Adoptions: The timeframe for international adoption will be determined primarily by the country a family decides to adopt from.
+Most international adoptions take approximately one to two year to complete, while some countries taking longer.
+An international adoption agency should be able to provide specific information for each country’s current process.

 How often do prospective birthparents change their minds?

 Domestic Adoptions: There are no guarantees in domestic adoptions.
 Prospective birthparents sometimes change their minds prior to placing their baby for adoption.
 This occurrs less often when an open relationship between a prospective birthfamily and prospective adoptive family has been developed.

 Embryo Adoptions: In an embryo adoption, the embryos have been donated to the adoptive family prior to a medical transfer procedure.
 Following the birth of a child through a successful embryo placement, a formal adoption can occur.

 International Adoptions: In international adoption, children who are placed for adoption have either been abandoned or the parental rights have been terminated within the country prior to placement with a family.

 Will we receive medical or family background information regarding our child?

 Domestic Adoptions: As much information as possible regarding the prospective birthparents’ medical and family histories are gathered and provided to the prospective adoptive family.

 Embryo Adoptions: A great deal of medical and family information is gathered regarding the genetic family and is provided to the adopting family.